granadahfg/granadahfg.github.io/index.md

 [^1]: Cassidy, Emily S., et al. "Redefining agricultural yields: from tonnes to people nourished per hectare."
 Environmental Research Letters 8.3 (2013): 034015.

 However, who exports and who imports crops has significantly shifted in the past two decades.
-China has become the primary importer of agricultural products by tonnes on the planet, while brazil has risen as a major producer and exporter.
+China has become the primary importer of agricultural products by tonnes on the planet, while Brazil has risen as a major producer and exporter.

 <iframe
     src="assets/html/world_trade.html"